Skip to main content

 What happens when I complete an order with missing items?

-If some line items were not received in full, the action changes to Complete and reorder missing items.
+If some line items were not received in full, the action changes to Complete + reorder.
 This closes the current PO and automatically creates a new PO containing only the outstanding quantities.
 You will see a confirmation with the new PO number.

 Can I delete a purchase order?